Viasat/alohomora/README.md

 ### MFA Configuration for Duo

+If you have multiple Duo devices, you can add `auth-device` to your configuration to select which device to use.
+If you aren't sure what the names of your devices are, run `alohomora` once without an auth device selected to have it display a prompt with a list of device names.
+The auth device parameters is case-insensitive.

-In order to select a default Duo MFA device, you can add `auth-method` to your configuration.
+In order to select a default Duo MFA method, you can add `auth-method` to your configuration.
 A nonexhaustive list of supported values for Duo are:

 - push